 Over 60% of job candidates get rejected in the online psychometric tests stage of recruitment.
 Practice today and get your dream job with Goldman Sachs first time.
-Follow proven recommendations and tips from Graduates First, a team of organisational psychologists and recruiters, to pass Goldman Sachs’ aptitude tests, prepare for interviews and assessment centre.
+Follow proven recommendations and tips from Graduates First, a team of organizational psychologists and recruiters, to pass Goldman Sachs’ aptitude tests, prepare for interviews and assessment center.

 This part of the recruitment process is your first chance to set a good impression and stand out from your competition.
 The online form will ask you to provide details of your education and any academic results, as well as your work experience.
 You may be asked some motivational questions, depending on the business area you apply to (see below for some examples).
 As part of your application you will also be required to attach a cover letter.

 Tip: Apply as early as possible, as applications are often reviewed on a rolling basis.
 This way you increase your chances of progression to the next stage of the recruitment process.

 It is very likely that this stage will also include some motivational questions, such as:

 What is your motivation to work at Goldman Sachs?

 Why do you want to apply for this particular role?

 There will also be a section of the application where you need to demonstrate your leadership skills.
 Think of examples when you acted as a leader and carefully describe these following the S,T,A,R framework: explain the situation and the task you were confronted with, then describe the action you took and its result.